 Acts of Love for Tough Times

 No need for me to say how difficult many people are finding things right now – and how difficult things really are.
-From the cost of living crisis to the destructive changes in the climate; from toxic work cultures, violence against girls and women through to a sense of feeling totally lost …
+From conflict and the destructive changes in the climate through to toxic work cultures, the cost of living, violence against girls and women … and our feelings of rage, grief or powerlessness.

-This workshop is to gather together people who know that in difficult – in some ways shockingly difficult times, with more to come – we need to step up.
-We need to draw on our deepest humanity.
+Acts of Love for Tough Times is a (free) workshop that gathers together people who know that in difficult – in some ways shockingly difficult times, with more to come – we need to draw on our deepest humanity.
 We need more acts of kindness and compassion, we need activism and change.
 We need love.
 We need acts of love for ourselves and for others.
 In all aspects of our lives as well as in our organisations.

-This workshop (a conversation, really, between people who care and want to act) will explore:
+This workshop (a conversation, really, between people who care and want to respond) will explore:

-- what’s happening in the world – and in our own worlds – that feels tough to handle
+– what’s happening in the world – and in our own worlds – that feels tough to look at and handle?

 – in what ways might love – and acts of love – be a valuable contribution to these times?